fleetdm/fleet/docs/4-Contribution/2-Testing.md

 Finally run one of the bash scripts located in the [/tools/api](../../tools/api/README.md) directory.

 The `fleet/create_core` script will generate an environment to roughly reflect an installation of Fleet Core.
-The script creates 3 users with various roles.
+The script creates 3 users with different roles.

 ```
 ./tools/api/fleet/teams/create_core
 ```

 The `fleet/create_basic` script will generate an environment to roughly reflect an installation of Fleet Basic.
-The script will create 2 teams 4 users with various roles.
+The script will create 2 teams 4 users with different roles.

 ```
 ./tools/api/fleet/teams/create_basic
 ```

 The `fleet/create_figma` script will generate an environment to reflect the mockups in the Fleet EE (current) Figma file.
-The script creates 3 teams and 12 users with various roles.
+The script creates 3 teams and 12 users with different roles.

 ```
 ./tools/api/fleet/teams/create_figma